gitter-badger/luda/site/html/_patterns/dropdown.md

   let $myDropdown = this, $deactivatedDropdown = e.target
 })
 ```
-Triggered after the `.dropdown-active` class removed from the dropdown.
+Triggered after the `.dropdown-active` class removed from the dropdown and transition end.

 ## Sass Variables